bagder/http3-explained/en/hq-https.md

 TLS and TCP like HTTP/1 was.
 The fact that QUIC is done over UDP changes things in a few important aspects.

-Legacy, clear-text, `HTTP://` URLs will be left as-is and as we proceed furter into a future with more secure transfers they will probably become less frequently.
+Legacy, clear-text, `HTTP://` URLs will be left as-is and as we proceed further into a future with more secure transfers they will probably become less frequently used.
 Requests to such URLs will not be upgraded to use QUIC.
 In reality they very rarely upgrade to HTTP/2 either, but for other reasons.

-## Inintial connection
+## Initial connection

-The first connectioin to a fresh, not preivously visited-before, host for a HTTPS:// URL probably has to be done over TCP (possibly in addition to a parallel attempt to connect QUIC).
+The first connection to a fresh, not preciously visited-before, host for a HTTPS:// URL probably has to be done over TCP (possibly in addition to a parallel attempt to connect QUIC).
 The host might be a legacy server without QUIC support.
 A modern client and server would presumably negotiate HTTP/2 in